practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

             !
 Stack layout here: error-obj (locals p and s are handled by let) "could not write to file: " write p write " ! -- " write

             !
-Duplicate the error object on top and print it cleanly: dup error.  !
-Consumes the duplicate copy nl
+Extract the failing system word slot (e.g., 'open') dup word>> name>> "Unix system call '" write write "' failed and " write

+            !
+Extract the message and errno slots (e.g., 'Permission denied' (13)) dup message>> write " (" write
+            dup errno>> number>string write ")" print

             drop  ! drop the error object to balance stack ] recover
     ] ;
 ```

-Here's the terminal output of a failure case when trying to write the first big string to a file, success case when writing the second big string.
-I just leave Factor's error messaging in its verbose form untouched.
+Here's the polished terminal output of a failure case when trying to write the first big string to a file, success case when writing the second big string.
 The most important thing here is anyway that in case of an exception the program doesn't terminate:

 ```
 $ factor random_streams_for_perf_stats.factor

-generating a random bit stream... could not write to file: random_bitstring.bin ! -- Unix system call 'open' failed:

-Permission denied (13)
+generating a random bit stream... could not write to file: random_bitstring.bin ! -- Unix system call 'open' failed and Permission denied (13) Byte stream has been written to disk under name: random_bitstring.byte

-It was called with the following arguments:

-"~/scripts/Factor/random_bitstring.bin"
-577
-438

-Byte stream has been written to disk under name: random_bitstring.byte
 $
 ```